tina-joseph/Face-Mask-Detection-CNN/README.md

 #### Model Architecture
 The Face Mask Detection model is built using TensorFlow and Keras.
 The CNN model architecture consists of several layers, each serving a specific purpose in the image classification task.
- - Convolutional Layers: Three convolutional layers with 64 filters and a kernel size of 2x2.
+ - Convolutional Layers: Three convolutional layers with 64 filters and a kernel size(2x2).
  - MaxPooling Layers: Three max-pooling layers with a pool size of 2x2.
  - Flatten Layer: Flattens the output from the convolutional layers into a one-dimensional array.
  - Dense Layers: Two dense layers with ReLU activation functions.
-The first dense layer consists of 128 neurons, providing a high-level representation of the learned features.
+The first dense layer consist of 128 neurons, providing a high-level representation of the learned features.
 The second dense layer, with 3 neurons and softmax activation, produces the final probability distribution for the three classes ('with_mask', 'without_mask', 'incorrect_mask').
  - Dropout Layer: Introduces dropout regularization with a rate of 0.5 to prevent overfitting during training.